Small steps towards a big vision

-To do this we need to make the physical world machine readable so we can create a digital, 3D, ultra-accurate one-on-one copy of it – what we call the Mirror World.
-This Digital Twin is the framework onto which we build an interface that allows programmers and developers to build spatial apps that can interact with it in almost limitless ways.
-And when we say ultra-accurate, we’re talking about detail at a whole new level not just beautifully rendered but contextual and semantically segmented too so it can actually be used rather than just looked at.
+To do this we need to make the physical world machine readable so we can create digital, 3D, ultra-accurate one-on-one copies of everything in it – what we call Digital Twins.
+These Digital Twins create the framework for the Spatial Data onto which we build an interface that allows programmers and developers to build Spatial Apps that can interact with it in almost limitless ways.
+And when we say ultra-accurate, we're talking about detail at a whole new level not just beautifully rendered but contextual and semantically segmented too so it can actually be used rather than just looked at.

-Making sure every data point (every fire hydrant, park bench, traffic light etc) is contextualised and identified when we capture the real world is what makes the Mirror World machine readable.
+Making sure every data point (every park bench, traffic light, data type etc) is contextualised and identified when we capture the physical world is what makes our Digital Twins machine readable.

 Small steps towards a big vision